joemoose/psiops/docs/combat.md

 ### Ongoing Neural Effects and Concentration

-Many neural weapons require *concentration* to sustain their effects.
-As long as concentration is maintained each combat round, the effect persists.
+Many *neural weapons* can continue their effect across multiple combat rounds.
+Doing so requires that you maintain *concentration* to sustain the effect.
+As long as you maintain concentration on each of your turns in the combat round, the effect persists.

-- To keep an ongoing neural weapon’s effect active, you must spend an *action* each combat round to maintain concentration.
+- To keep an ongoing neural weapon's effect active, you must spend an *action* each combat round to maintain concentration.
-- If you take any action other than concentrating at the start of your combat round, the neural weapon’s effect ends immediately.
+- If you take any action other than concentrating at the start of your combat round, the effect ends immediately.
-- If you take damage while concentrating, your focus is disrupted, and the neural weapon’s effect ends immediately.
+- If you take damage while concentrating, your focus is disrupted, and the effect ends immediately.

 !!! note

-	- You're still free to **move** into another zone during your round; only an action is required to maintain concentration.
+	- You're still free to **move** into another zone during your round; only your action is required to maintain concentration.
 Any movement you initiate does not break your concentration.

 ## Retreating

-Retreating from a fight while engaged in combat can leave the retreating force vulnerable to additional attacks.
+Retreating from a *zone* while engaged in combat can leave the retreating force vulnerable to further attacks.

 ### Opponent Retreats